-Ferry Dog Mothers/Saving Our Seniors: Susie's Senior Dogs Grant (Invitation Only)
+Ferry Dog Mothers/Saving Our Seniors: Senior Pet Adoption Grants

 The money was used for Corky's ongoing care while in foster and currently with his new forever permanent home.
 This included medication to prevent seizures, food, supplements, enrichment toys, equipment, vetting and ongoing training.